corn15/poly-crypto-bot/README.md

 # Cryptocurrency Hourly Price Direction Prediction

-A machine learning system that predicts the probability that the closing price of the current hour will be higher than its opening price, using 5-minute candlestick data from the past 3 hours.
+A complete machine learning and trading system that predicts cryptocurrency price direction and tracks trading performance with comprehensive position management and PnL calculation capabilities.

-## 🎯 Objective
+## 🎯 Objectives

-Predict the probability (ranging from 0 to 1) that the closing price of the current hour will be higher than its opening price, based on historical 5-minute candlestick data.
+1. **ML Prediction**: Predict the probability (0-1) that the closing price of the current hour will be higher than its opening price
+2. **Trading System**: Track all trades, manage positions, and calculate trading performance with signal-based decision making

 ## 📊 Data